ColinAnthony/nicd_Ig_pipeline/README.md

 # nicd_Ig_pipeline
-This wrapper script was written to formalize/standardize the NICD antibody sequencing pipeline
+This wrapper script was written to formalize/standardize the NICD antibody NGS data processing pipeline

 This script depends on: